 400 million years ago, like a big hunk of gravel racing to Earth from the confines of space, a meteorite hit the Canadian Shield and its Laurentian massif here in Charlevoix.
 It is this phenomenal shock that created the breathtaking landscapes and rugged terrain that make the Charlevoix region famous, and a place that delights (or tortures) cyclists.

-It is thus no surprise that Cycles Devinci chose Saint-Urbain-de-Charlevoix, in the heart of this prolific crater, to host such a wild event as Grinduro Canada.
+It is thus no surprise that we chose Saint-Urbain-de-Charlevoix, to host such a wild event as Grinduro Canada.
 But what exactly is a Grinduro?
 It’s a combo of a gravel grinder road race and an enduro: one long loop on all kinds of terrain, where finishing times aren’t based on overall loop time, but four timed segments.

 *The results combine FQSC associated and non associated riders